awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-notifications-get.md

 The response body contains the following JSON fields\.

 **Events**
-A list of one or more events for which Amazon S3 Glacier \(Glacier\) will send a notification to the specified Amazon SNS topic\.
+A list of one or more events for which Amazon S3 Glacier \(S3 Glacier\) will send a notification to the specified Amazon SNS topic\.
 For information about vault events for which you can configure a vault to publish notifications, see [Set Vault Notification Configuration \(PUT notification\-configuration\)](api-vault-notifications-put.md)\.
 *Type*: Array

 **SNSTopic**